ansible/ansible/docs/docsite/rst/user_guide/index.rst

 User Guide
 ##########

 Welcome to the Ansible User Guide!
-This guide covers how to work with Ansible, including using the command line, working with inventory, and writing playbooks.
+This guide covers how to work with Ansible, including using the command line, working with inventory, interacting with data, writing tasks, plays, and playbooks; executing playbooks, and reference materials.
 This page outlines the most common situations and questions that bring readers to this section.
 If you prefer a traditional table of contents, you can find one at the bottom of the page.

 Getting started
 ===============